 Laure Prouvost was born in Lille, France (1978) and is currently based in Antwerp.
 She received her BFA from Central St Martins, London in 2002 and studied towards her MFA at Goldsmiths College, London.
 She also took part in the LUX Associate Programme.
 Recent solo exhibitions include: 'AM-BIG-YOU-US LEGSICON’, M HKA - Museum of Contemporary Art Antwerp, Belgium (2019); Palais de Tokyo, Paris, France (2018); BASS Museum, Miami, FL, USA (2018); ‘They Are Waiting for You’, Performance for stage at the McGuire Theatre, Minneapolis, MN, USA (2018); SALT Galata, Istanbul, Turkey (2017); Kunstmuseum Luzern, Switzerland (2016); Pirelli HangarBicocca, Milan, Italy (2016); Museum Für Moderne Kunst Frankfurt Am Main, Frankfurt, Germany (2016); Red Brick Art Museum, Beijing, China (2016); Haus Der Kunst, Munich, Germany (2015); New Museum, New York, NY, USA (2014); Laboratorio Arte Alameda, Mexico City, Mexico (2014); Max Mara Art Prize for Women, Whitechapel Gallery, London, UK and Collezione Maramotti, Reggio Emilia, Italy (2013); ‘Laure Prouvost / Adam Chodzko’ as part of ‘Schwitters in Britain’, Tate Britain, London, UK (2013); The Hepworth Wakefield, Wakefield, UK (2012); and Flat Time House, London, UK.
 In 2011, Prouvost won the MaxMara Art Prize for Women and was the recipient of the Turner Prize in 2013.
-Prouvost will represent France at the 58th International Art Biennial Venice in May 2019.
-June 2019 will see the artist's first public commission in the UK through Transport for London's Art on the Underground.
+Prouvost represented France at the 58th International Art Biennial Venice, May-November 2019.
+June 2019 saw the artist's first public commission in the UK through Transport for London's Art on the Underground.